 In the case of Indra Sawhney, the right to equality is also recognized as one of the basic features of the Indian constitution.
 Hence it cannot be destroyed even by an amendment of the constitution under Article 368 of the constitution.
 Though this provision supports reasonable classification, it clearly prohibits class legislation.
 This is well explained in the case of Air India v.
 Nargesh Meerza Regulation (AIR 1981 SC 1829).

 In this case, Section 46 of Indian Airlines regulations provided that “an air Hostess will retire from the service upon attaining the age of 35 years or on marriage within 4 years of Service or on first pregnancy, whoever found earlier.”
-Under, Regulation 47 of the regulation act the managing director had the discretion to extend the age of retirement one year at a time beyond the age of retirement up to the age of 45 years at his option if an air hostess was found medically fit.
+Under, Regulation 47 of the Indian Airlines Regulations the managing director had the discretion to extend the age of retirement one year at a time beyond the age of retirement up to the age of 45 years at his option if an air hostess was found medically fit.

-Applying similar arguments, it is clear that the current law passed by the Parliament, making women ineligible to get recruited in the Indian Force is discriminatory on basis of their gender, with no clear explanation as to why so, it is to be held as unreasonable and arbitrary, hence in contravention of Article 15 of the Indian Constitution.
+Applying similar arguments, it is clear that the current law passed by the Parliament, making women ineligible to get recruited in the Indian Force is discriminatory based on their gender, with no clear explanation as to why so, it is to be held as unreasonable and arbitrary, hence in contravention of Article 15 of the Indian Constitution.

 Important Mains Questions Series for Judiciary, APO & University Exams